-- Back up the product database. - · Upgrade the sgimc-payload package in all existing payloads. - Update any existing images to use the new payload revision and check in the image.
-Updating the image also refreshes the list of RAM disk files that need to be copied the next time you provision.
-If you do not perform this step, you may get error running cp messages in the provisioning status panel.
+- · Back up the product database. - Upgrade the sgimc-payload and java-1.6.0-sun packages in all existing payloads.
+To install the packages into the payload, see Install Management Center into the Payload on page 105. - Update any existing images to use the new payload revision and check in the image.
+Updating the image also refreshes the list of RAMdisk files that need to be copied the next time you provision.
+If you do not perform this step, you may get error running cp messages in the provisioning status panel. - · If you are upgrading from a previous version of SGI Management Center and you are using the Discover feature, upgrade the packages listed in section Software Requirements on page 207.
+Use YUM or Zypper.